 There is much written by Tourism Thailand and other resources about my new country but a short overview of where I reside is in order so readers can get a flavour of my new surroundings.

 Chiang Mai literally means “new city” and it has retained the name despite celebrating its 700th anniversary in 1996.
 Chiang Mai is located about 700kms north of Bangkok and 250kms south of the Myanmar (Burmese) border.
 It is within the tropics and is surrounded by mountain ranges that form the tail end of the Himalayan range.

 Chiang Mai sits in a broad valley at an elevation of 330m above sea level with the Ping River running through it – one of four main tributaries of the great Chao Praya River that runs through Bangkok.
-The valley is entirely flat and covers some 200 square kilometres.
-As much as 70 per cent of Chiang Mai province is covered in mountains and forests.
+The valley is entirely flat and covers some 200 square kilometers.
+As much as 70 percent of Chiang Mai province is covered in mountains and forests.
 Wandering the countryside you see that agriculture – mainly fruit, vegetables and some rice cultivation – is the mainstay of the local economy.
-T’s evident from living here that other industry include tourism, handicraft production, cottage industry, exporting, small-scale business, and manufacturing.
+T’s evident from living here that other industries include tourism, handicraft production, cottage industry, exporting, small-scale business, and manufacturing.